Travel Nurse Salary Trends for 2026

 Adaptability & Team Collaboration

-• Maintain high standards of care with minimal onboarding
+• Quick learner and maintain high standards of care with minimal onboarding.

 Compliance & Professional Standards

-• Adhere to state nursing standards and safety protocols
+• Adhere to state nursing standards and follow facility safety protocols.

 Travel nurses commonly work in:

-• 1-2 years of recent bedside clinical experience (specialty-specific)
+• 1-2 years or sometimes more bedside clinical experience (specialty-specific)

 • BLS certification (required)